zyrolasting/polyglot/README.md

 $ raco pkg install polyglot
 $ raco docs polyglot
 ```

-For guaranteed support on short notice, consider [purchasing a subscription](https://sagegerard.com/subscribe.html).

 ## I don't know how you managed it, but your README is broken.